The PE and sport premium is designed to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 - providing enjoyable experiences, where positive attitudes of sensitivity, leadership, co-operation, competition and tolerance may develop.

-Each year we publish how we have spent our allocation- please click on the picture below.
+Each year we publish how we have spent our allocation- please click on the picture below for 2021-2022.